As the April 15 tax deadline approaches, I wanted to remind you that in many cases, the cost of home staging may be tax-deductible!

 However, it is important to note that if a house is staged and then taken off the market, the staging expenses are not tax deductible.”

-***One note: ALWAYS check with your own CPA concerning all tax write-offs, tax information and the above information as well to see how your own unique situation may be affected.
-Tax laws CHANGE.***
+One note: ALWAYS check with your own CPA or the IRS concerning all tax write-offs, tax information, and your own specific home staging expenses to verify whether they are tax-deductible.
+Your own unique situation may be different, and tax laws CHANGE.

 Are you selling a home this year?
 Need a little help figuring out how to get the quickest and most profitable sale?
-Give Three Bears Home Staging a call at (832) 377-0785!
+Get in touch with the home staging consultation specialists at Three Bears Home Staging!